When you notice an issue after a deployment, you can use the Service Health view to start your investigation.

 Now let’s see if we can start to figure out why the latency is higher.

-Lightstep can correlate tag values associated with regression.
+Lightstep Observability can correlate attribute values associated with regression.
 In the Compare Attributes table, you can see that both the

 Learn more about Correlations

-Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency contribution, looking at service/operation pairs and tags.
-This analysis allows you to identify services, operations, and tags that are meaningfully associated with observed latency.
+Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency contribution, looking at service/operation pairs and attributes.
+This analysis allows you to identify services, operations, and attributes that are meaningfully associated with observed latency.
 By surfacing statistical relationships between these system attributes, you can quickly generate and validate hypotheses during a root cause investigation.

 Note that on this page, the histogram displays yellow bars instead of blue.
 You can learn more about the histogram here